 Living in a bus with a dog and traveling through this wild nomadic lifestyle experience is the only way we can imagine it for ourselves!
 Moose enhances the experience and reminds us to stay positive.

-I would say that it requires more work and planning to live in a bus with a dog.
+I would say that traveling and living in a bus with dogs requires more work and planning.
 Be prepared and accepting of that if you're considering this lifestyle with a dog.
-They deserve that and so do you.
+Every dog is different in terms of their tolerance of change, noise, movement and new situations.
+Our pups deserve what’s best for them and so do you.

 We love the challenge of patience, growth, taking the time to consider our pup in our decision making, and finding the best situations for the health and happiness of our pack.

-Everyone is different and it’s all about finding what works and feels the best for YOU and your crew.
+Again, everyone is different and it’s all about finding what works and feels the best for YOU and your pack.

 It’s a process, a commitment, an adventure, one we’ll never forget!

 I hope our experience and tips help out in your tiny living with a pet journey!

 Visit our Amazon Storefront for our pet gear and food recommendations.
 Just a few of the things we use and love with Moose.
 We have his regular food (normal activity) as well as his hiking food (lightweight dehydrated food for long hikes and backpacking) on there too!